Ocean Breeze Revitalizing Sea Salt Scrub

 DIY sea salt scrub

-This Ocean Breeze Sea Salt Scrub recipe is great, maybe my favorite of all.
-It really combines all the stuff I really love in a scrub.
+This is my Ocean Breeze sea salt scrub.
+It’s great and maybe my favorite of all.
+It combines all the stuff I really love in a salt scrub recipe.
 Exfoliating scrubs, nourishing carrier oils, and a fragrance oil or essential oil of your choice.

 I’m using Ocean Breeze fragrance oil because it goes with my theme of ocean-inspired exfoliation.
 There are different sea-inspired fragrance oils to try, such as sea salt fragrance oil!
 I’ve also put in a little oil-soluble seaweed extract.
 It’s great for the skin and again goes with this ocean theme.